-Two sisters, two weeks, 4500km, four provinces and three times zones – our leg of the #ExploreCanada road trip was epic in more ways than one.
-Especially considering neither or us had ever been in an RV (motorhome) before.
+Two sisters, two weeks, 4500km and four provinces – our leg of the ExploreCanada road trip was epic in more ways than one.
+Especially considering neither or us had ever been inside an RV (motorhome) before.
 How would this self-confessed camping-phobe cope with life on the road?
-Setting off from Calgary en route to Toronto felt a bit like being thrown in at the deep end.
+Setting off from Calgary to Toronto felt like being thrown in at the deep end.
 But it turns out RVing is a world away from camping, and Canada’s the perfect place to try it out.

 Do you have to rough it?

-I’m more budget-luxury than five-star, but there are a few things that are a must wherever I’m staying.
+I’m more of a budget-luxury than five-star traveller, but there are a few things that are a must wherever I’m staying.
 Comfortable bed, decent toilets, hot showers, space to unpack and somewhere to keep the wine cold.
-But those nightmares of nights freezing and mornings sweltering at 5am in a tent quickly faded.
-RV life is a lot more like a mini mobile apartment.
-But it was surprising how much was packed into a small space.
+But my nightmares of nights spent freezing and mornings spent sweltering at 5am in a tent quickly faded.
+RV life is a lot more like living in a mini mobile apartment.
+But it was surprising how much you could pack into a small space.

-It’s a good tip to get a bigger RV than you need.
+It’s a good tip to get a bigger RV than you think you need.
 Ours was listed as sleeping five but was perfect for two or three people.
 Any more than that and you’d be tripping over each other.
-Though you probably want to make sure you go with someone you get on with.
-You’re going to be in close confines and RVing requires lots of teamwork so there’s not much room for personal space.
+Though you probably want to make sure you travel with someone you get on well with.
+You’re going to be in pretty close confines and RVing requires lots of teamwork so there’s not much room for personal space.
 Luckily my sister and I have spent many family holidays to France in the back of a 1970s VW camper van so we’ve got plenty of experience.

-It’s also a digital detox away from TVs, computers and phones.
-Well unless you’re a blogger.
-Fellow internet addicts can get their fix with a portable wifi device that works off the phone signal.
-But in larger parks like Algonquin and Lake Superior the signal doesn’t stretch into the park so you’ll have to have an enforced technology sabbatical.
+RVing in Canada is also a digital detox, getting you away from TVs, computers and phones.
+Internet addicts can get their fix with a portable wifi device that works off phone signal.
+But in large parks like Algonquin and Lake Superior the signal doesn’t stretch very far inside the park so you’ll have to have an enforced technology sabbatical.
 Which leaves more time to spend outside.

-Isn’t RVing for retirees?
+Isn’t RVing just for retirees?

-How do I plan my itinerary?
+How do I plan my Canada RV itinerary?

 Where to start?
 Coastal drives, cross-country, mountains, National Parks – the choices are endless.
 It might be tempting to wing it and see where you end up, but the best campsites get booked up, especially in summer, at weekends and in popular areas like the Rockies.
 So it’s a good idea to plan your route and book your overnight stays in advance.

-When you’re working out how long journeys will take, watch out that Google Maps tends to underestimate the time it takes in an RV.
-We downloaded a free GPS app called Navmii Canada which seemed to be a bit more accurate.
+When you’re planning how long journeys will take, Google Maps tends to underestimate the time it takes in an RV.
+We downloaded the free Navmii Canada GPS app which was more accurate.
 It works offline if you don’t have phone data and you can also get it to show your nearest fuel stations.
-A good old road map is useful too in case you can’t get a phone signal.
+A good old-fashioned paper road map is useful too in case you can’t get a phone signal.

 What facilities do campsites have?

-Most of the time we were in Provincial Park campgrounds which were a bit more back to nature.
-There was usually a reception where you’d check in and could stock up on ice and firewood.
-Then there were toilet and shower blocks which had laundry facilities (keep a supply of ‘loonies’ – aka one dollar coins, the name comes from the bird pictured on them).
+Most of the time we were staying in Provincial Park campgrounds which were more ‘back to nature’.
+There was usually a reception building where you check in and can stock up on ice and firewood.
+Then there were toilet and shower blocks with laundry facilities (keep a supply of ‘loonies’ – aka one dollar coins, the name comes from the birds which are pictured on them).
 Most had electrical hookups and filling/dumping stations for water and waste.

-I have to delegate this question to my sister as she was the designated driver for the trip, but despite never driving an RV before she had no trouble.
+I delegated this question to my sister as she was the designated driver for the trip, but despite never driving an RV before she had no trouble with it.
 Like any large vehicle it takes longer to get going and to stop, so leave plenty of space around you.
-Canadian roads are generally fairly wide and outside the towns and cities it’s not too difficult to navigate (we pretty much got on the Trans-Canada Highway in Calgary and got off it two weeks later in Toronto).
+Canadian roads are generally fairly wide and straight, and outside the towns and cities it’s not too difficult to navigate (we pretty much got on the Trans-Canada Highway in Calgary and got off it two weeks later in Toronto).

-When you arrive into a campsite your pitch will either be ‘pull-through’ where you can drive straight into it or you’ll have to reverse in.
-RVs aren’t the easiest things to reverse as your visibility is limited in the mirrors, so we found it easier for me to get out and shout out directions (seasoned RVers recommend a walkie talkie if you’re going to be doing this a lot).
+When you arrive into a campsite your pitch will either be ‘pull-through’ – where you can drive straight into it – or you’ll have to reverse in.
+RVs aren’t the easiest things to reverse as visibility is limited in the mirrors, so we found it easier for me to get out of the vehicle and shout out directions (seasoned RVers recommend a walkie talkie if you’re doing this a lot).

-What about the dreaded waste disposal?
+What about the dreaded RV waste disposal?

 What do I need to pack?

-If you go out for the day and you realise you should’ve worn an extra jumper or need your coat or suncream, then it’s all there with you.
+If you go out for the day and you realise you should’ve worn an extra jumper or need your coat or suncream, it’s all there with you.
 But if you’re flying internationally you’re not going to want to carry pillows, towels, saucepans and crockery with you (the kitchen sink is already included!).

-You do need to make sure you pack everything in tightly before you set off though.
-On our last stop in Algonquin Provincial Park you could only get to our campsite down an unsealed road.
-Within a couple of minutes of rattling along the wardrobe flew open, water bottles were shooting across the floor and the drawers had thrown half their contents out.
-Even on a normal road bumps and bends can send things flying, so make sure everything is stowed away before you set off.
-The crockery cupboard has dividers to keep plates and cups safe.
-But things slide around the food cupboard above the dining table so it’s a good idea to get a box to store groceries so you don’t end up shaken up and you don’t get with a black eye from a falling pack of biscuits.
+Even driving along an ordinary road any bumps and bends can send things flying, so make sure everything is stowed away before you set off.
+The RV’s crockery cupboard has dividers to keep plates and cups safe.
+But things do slide around the food cupboard above the dining table.
+So it’s a good idea to get a box to store your groceries securely so they don’t end up shaken up and you don’t get with a black eye from a falling pack of biscuits.

-Being outside so much does mean you’re exposed to a few creepy crawlies.
-Canadian mosquitoes can be vicious, especially in summer, so it’s a good idea to pack mozzie repellent and bite cream, and pick up some citronella candles or mosquito coils.
-Cover up your arms and legs at dusk and you can also get clothing that’s impregnated with repellent to keep them away.
+Being outside means you’re exposed to a few creepy crawlies.
+Canadian mosquitoes can be vicious, especially in the summer months, so it’s a good idea to pack mosquito repellent and bite cream, and pick up some citronella candles or mosquito coils.
+Cover up your arms and legs up at dusk and you can also get clothing impregnated with repellent to keep them away.

 Where to next?